 The perforation has sealed at presentation in approximately 50% of patients.
 For those who favor a nonoperative approach, contrast radiology is routine in the management of these patients.

-Computed tomography (CT) scans of the abdomen - This modality can be a valuable investigative tool, providing differential morphologic information not obtainable with plain radiography or ultrasonography.
+Computed tomography (CT) of the abdomen can be a valuable investigative tool, providing differential morphologic information not obtainable with plain radiography or ultrasonography.

 Peritoneal diagnostic tap may be useful in determining the presence of intra-abdominal blood, fluid, and pus.